harumuki/thorsten-hans.com/_posts/2015-05-21-automate-everything-a-journey-from-github-over-codeship-to-docker-on-azure.md

 ## Connecting Codeship and the Docker server

 Codeship is also exposing an ssh-key for each project you create; this can easily be added to your `authorized_keys` file on the docker server.
-Once this key is ‘marked’ as authorized-key, you can add a custom **Deployment Script** to your Codeship project.
+Once this key is 'marked' as authorized-key, you can add a custom **Deployment Script** to your Codeship project.
 The script looks like the following for my configuration (again see comments in the script for hints and clarification)

-Replace `$$UID$$` with your username, `$$DOCKER-NAME$$` with your server name and `$$SSH-PORT$$` with the port you’ve configured for SSH.
+Replace `$$UID$$` with your username, `$$DOCKER-NAME$$` with your server name and `$$SSH-PORT$$` with the port you've configured for SSH.

 ```shell
 cd ~/clone/